OlivierLD/raspberry-coffee/Project.Trunk/RasPiRadar/README.md

 See in the `Processing` module the sketch named `SerialRadar`.

 ### TODO
-The same, but with a `VL53L0X`, more accurate.
+- The same, but with a `VL53L0X`, more accurate.
+- Direct Servo, without the `PCA9685`.

 ---